CryptoMorin/XSeries/.github/ISSUE_TEMPLATE/bug-report.md

 * A minimal code to reproduce this issue.
 * It should not contain any code from your plugin's classes or external libraries.
 * You should write a code with pure Java + Bukkit API + XSeries.
+* If your code requires a specific raw Java value such as a string, UUID, etc. You need to provide it too.

 ```java
 // Code here (Kotlin, Scala or Groovy is fine too)